 Professional Advancement Mentoring Group consists of members interested in professional development such as service, publication, and promotion.
 This group meets monthly to discuss voted on topics of specific interest to the group's participants.
 These meetings are facilitated by a librarian of advanced rank or experience.

-To join any of these activities, please reach out to the MPC.
-Mentor pairing typically takes place in early Fall.
+To join any of these activities, please reach out to the Career Development Committee.
+Mentor pairings typically take place in early Fall, but can occur throughout the year.

-The Mentoring Program Committee is committed to maintaining the privacy of all participant information received through the management of the program.
+The Career Development Committee is committed to maintaining the privacy of all participant information received through the management of the program.
 Care is taken to ensure participant data remains secure including taking steps to prevent inadvertent sharing.